dr0nn1/USVSounder/README.md

 # Data
 ## Water column
-Water column is the raw data from the multibeam which just tells how much sound is return from differents depths.
+Water column is the raw data from the multibeam which tells how much sound is returned from differents depths.
 In water colum it was difficult to spot what the object on the picture was.
 On the picture below a lobster trap is shown.
 ![Water column](https://github.com/dr0nn1/USVSounder/blob/master/pictures/waterColumn.png)